 Address: P.za San Marco, 1, 30124 Venezia VE, Italy

-Another historic Venezian landmark that is not to be missed during a visit to the city is the Doge’s Palace.
-No, not that Doge.
-A Doge was a sort of elected (rather than royally appointed) Duke, and like other historic Italian city-states (e.g. Genoa), Venice was ruled by a Doge.
-Although can’t you just imagine a cheeky Shiba Inu trying to administer a historic Italian city?
+Another historic Venezian landmark not to be missed while stopping by the city is the Doge’s Palace.
+No, not that, Doge.
+A Doge was an elected (rather than royally appointed) Duke, and like other historic Italian city-states (e.g., Genoa), Venice was ruled by a Doge.
+Can’t you imagine a cheeky Shiba Inu trying to administer a historic Italian city?
 Big excite.
 Noble beast.
 Much farce.

-Located in the heart of Venice, this imposing structure was designed by famous Renaissance architect Antonio da Ponte, and has been a central part of the city since its construction in the late 15th Century.
+Anyway… Located in the heart of Venice, this imposing structure was designed by the famous Renaissance architect Antonio da Ponte.
+It has been a central part of the city since its construction in the late 15th Century.

 The Doge’s Palace served as both the official residence and administrative center for the rulers of Venice.
-The palace also plays host to several impressive museums, including the Ducal Palace Museum, as well as a wide range of ceremonial rooms and grand halls that are open to visitors.
+The palace also hosts several impressive museums, including the Ducal Palace Museum, and a wide range of formal rooms and grand halls open to visitors.

 7. Bridge of Sighs